The digital marketing world is constantly evolving.

 Blue Bottle Coffee, a San Francisco based coffee brand, has a video series that shows how to grind and make your own coffee and other tips and tricks that educate their audience while promoting their brand.

 Podcast – If the topic you’ve chosen is extremely large and expansive, then you might want to consider launching a podcast for said topic.
-Because podcasts are a long form audio media, you will have to make sure that the topic is engaging and of great importance to your audience.
+Because podcasts are a long-form audio media, you will have to make sure that the topic is engaging and of great importance to your audience.
 Just like with videos, podcasts are a great way to show your creative side.

-Mosaic, a crop nutrition company, worked with a marketing agency to create a, fictional, Serial inspired podcast about a failed yield during the harvest season.
-This podcast not only entertained, but educated it’s listeners on the importance of keeping their crops healthy.
+Mosaic, a crop nutrition company, worked with a marketing agency to create a fictional, Serial inspired podcast about a failed yield during the harvest season.
+This podcast not only entertained but educated its listeners on the importance of keeping their crops healthy.

-White Paper – White papers a large, thorough forms of content that will involve a lot of research and data.
+White Paper – White papers are large, thorough forms of content that will involve a lot of research and data.
 While a podcast should be formed around a topic that is more engaging, light, and even humorous, a white paper should be a very professional document.
-If you’re having trouble finding a solid topic to start researching, look to your blogs or other forms of content that have gotten the most traffic, shares and overall engagement.
+If you’re having trouble finding a solid topic to start researching, look to your blogs or other forms of content that have gotten the most traffic, shares e a and overall engagement.
 Those are the subjects your audience is most interested in.